dat520-2019/assignments/lab4/README.md

    response.

 3. Send another different client command to the system.
-The system should reply with the value _form the previous command_.
+The system should reply with the value _from the previous command_.

 4. Stop the leader Paxos node and let the system choose a new leader.
 Let the clients connect to the new leader and send yet another command.
 The system